maybebyte/anthesis/gentoo-one-liners.md

 - Creating a more minimal system.

-I used these commands to guide CFLAGS tweaking to better optimize Gentoo in a VM, since virtual machines have limited resources.
+I used these commands to guide CFLAGS tweaking to better optimize Gentoo in a Virtual Machine (VM), since VMs have limited resources.
 I use a setup where video playback doesn't benefit from hardware acceleration at the time of writing (Qubes OS).
 I wanted to see if this approach could make a difference.

-I think I managed to gain a few FPS (frames per second) from this, but I didn't benchmark it beyond comparing frame timings in mpv.
+I think I managed to gain a few Frames Per Second (FPS) from this, but I didn't benchmark it beyond comparing frame timings in mpv.
 The gain was relatively minor (<=10fps).